pinkranger123/Heart-Disease-prediction-using-Machine-Learning/conclusion-and-results.md

 ## Model Suitability:

-For predicting heart disease based on both accuracy and efficiency, the following models can be considered:
+For predicting heart disease based on both accuracy and efficiency, we have considered the following models:

 **Logistic Regression:**
 - *Accuracy:* Logistic Regression typically provides reasonable accuracy and is a good starting point for binary classification tasks like predicting heart disease.